-Experience rated products are offered to larger employer sponsored groups (100+ employees), where a target claims fund is set by reference to the historical claims experience.
-The claims fund for each experience rated group is reviewed on an annual basis.
+Experience rated products offered to larger employer sponsored groups (100+ employees), where a target claims fund was set by reference to the historical claims experience.
+The claims fundfor each experience rated group was reviewed on an annual basis.

-The plan designs include a common architecture and structure for benefit tables, which facilitate the performance of claims analytics across the entire Aetna International book of business.
-The cost of medical treatments can be assessed and compared across the multiple locations, with the Company approving annual premium increases to cover medical cost inflation for the Company's products and/or to correct the Company's claims exposure for experience rated groups.
-Premium adjustments are calculated and are effective from the date any changes are made to the number of employees or family members covered under the annual policies.
+The plan designs included a common architecture and structure for benefit tables, which facilitated the performance of claims analytics across the entire Aetna International book of business.
+The cost of medical treatments was assessed and compared across the multiple locations, with the Company approving annual premium increases to cover medical cost inflation for the Company's products and/or to correct the Company's claims exposure for experience rated groups.
+Premium adurers are calculated and are effective from the date any changes are made to the number of employees or family members covered under the annual policies.